pluralsh/documentation/pages/plural-features/continuous-deployment/resource-application-logic.md

 Use `hook-succeeded` and/or `hook-failed` to delete the resource after it completes successfully or fails, respectively.
 If no delete policy is set, the resource will be kept.

+{% callout severity="info" %}
+Only jobs and pods are automatically deleted.
+Other resources will need to be deleted manually or via other automation.
+{% /callout %}

 {% callout severity="warning" %}
 When a manifest of a hook is updated, the operator will reapply the resource even if it has already completed.
 {% /callout %}